Skip to Main Content

 A Referendum 2024 headline next to the D64 logo

 At its August 15th meeting, the District 64 Board of Education unanimously voted to place an $89,106,629 million bond referendum on the November 5th ballot.
-Voters will be asked for funding to address critical needs at nearly every school, including replacing outdated locks and doors and updating old and failing heating, lighting, electrical, and plumbing systems.
+Voters will be asked for funding to address critical needs at nearly every school, including replacing outdated locks and doors and updating old and failing heating, cooling, lighting, electrical, and plumbing systems.
 The proposed improvements address needs and problems that will worsen if untreated.

 “It’s been almost a year of facility planning and research to better understand how our schools do not support our students and staff from a health and safety perspective and educationally,” said Superintendent Dr. Ben Collins.”
 We look forward to the democratic process of having this bond referendum on the November ballot, allowing the community to express their views and have their voices heard.”